Pay-for-Performance Incentive Payments Program

 Additional Requirements

-Eligible applicants include State agencies, national industry associations, labor-management organizations, workforce intermediaries, and consulting firms.
-Lead applicants must manage apprenticeship payments and include at least one national or regional industry partner.
+Eligible applicants include state agencies, national industry associations, labor-management organizations, workforce intermediaries, consulting organizations, and relevant consortia.
+All applicants must include at least one industry association or employer partner.
+Faith-based organizations may apply.
+No geographic restrictions or discriminatory practices apply.

 Geographic Eligibility